Balaji-R-2007/Ecommerce-Follow-Along/README.md

 Authentication ensures only the right people can access certain features.
 For example:

 - Users need to log in to place orders or see their personal data.
 - It keeps the app secure by verifying users' identities.

 ## Milestone 2:

-- created login page in frontend.
+- Created a login page in the frontend.

+## Milestone 3:

+- Set up dedicated folders for organizing backend code effectively.
+- Initialized and configured a Node.js server to handle API requests.
+- Connected the application to MongoDB to store and manage data.
+- Implemented basic error handling to ensure smooth server operation.

+## Milestone 4:

+- Created a User Model to define how user data is structured in the database.
+- Developed a User Controller to manage user interactions, like adding or retrieving data.
+- Configured Multer to handle file uploads, allowing users to store files such as images.